-Around 186,246 beneficiaries have St. Paul, Minnesota, Medicare Part A and B. Fee-for-service beneficiaries make up 90,893 of these enrollees, while there are a total of 95,353 beneficiaries enrolled in a Medicare Advantage plan.
+Around 186,246 beneficiaries have St. Paul, Minnesota, Medicare Part A and B. Fee-for-service beneficiaries make up 90,893 of these enrollees.
+In comparison, there are a total of 95,353 beneficiaries enrolled in a Medicare Advantage plan.
 Below, we’ll explore supplemental Medicare plans available in St. Paul.

 St. Paul Minnesota Supplemental Medicare Plans

 St. Paul residents get an excellent way to save when they enroll in a Supplemental Medicare plan in Minnesota.
-Medigap and Medicare Advantage plans are available to cover insurance gaps and reduce healthcare and drug costs.
+Medigap and Medicare Advantage plans cover insurance gaps and reduce healthcare and drug costs.
 The following quotes for coverage are for an average 65-year-old St. Paul female beneficiary.

 Cheapest Medicare Advantage Plans in St. Paul, Minnesota

 Over half (51.20%) of St. Paul beneficiaries participate in a Minnesota Medicare Advantage plan.
 The average enrollee age is 71 in St. Paul.
 In Ramsey County, Minnesota, St. Paul residents can choose from 43 Medicare Advantage plans.

 The cheapest Medicare Advantage plans in the area feature a zero-dollar monthly premium.
 St. Paul, Minnesota, Medicare beneficiaries choose United Healthcare (Local PPO) for its high four-star rating and $6,700 MOOP (maximum out-of-pocket costs).

 Humana (HMO-POS) has no monthly premium, and patients can pay up to $5,100 maximum out-of-pocket.
 Its four-star rating indicates high overall effectiveness and satisfaction among beneficiaries.